 Image source: Instapaper

 - Corporate accounts that will allow the team to go through shared saved pages, articles and blogs.
-This can enhance the organizational learning and can particularly useful in the cases where someone is assigned to educate its colleagues about certain topic within his/her expertise.
+This can enhance organizational learning and can particularly useful when signed to educate its colleagues about certain topics within his/topics expertise.

 - A “Share” function that will allow users to send recommended readings to their social graph on Instapaper’s platform or other social networks, for that matter.

 - Android and RIM app. iPhone and iPad are great, but not everyone uses them.

 - More user-friendly “Read later” button for blogs.
 The current one available here is an iFrame, and for some website, this causes a problem.

 - On-site social media optimization allowing me to share the articles or blog posts I find interesting right from the Instapaper platform.

 All in all, this is the best web app I encountered in 2010.
 And I am actually sorry I did not stumble upon it earlier.
 If you spend as much time online as I do, I bet you would love it, too!